WAFE Department | A.A.S. Associates of Applied Science Degree

-Clackamas Community College offers five degree apprenticeship programs: Inside Electrical, Limited Energy, Protective Signaling, Plumbing and Painting.
+Associate degree programs for the following trades: Inside Electrical, Limited Energy, Protective Signaling, Plumbing and Painting.

 Students enrolled in our apprenticeship program will go to school in the evenings and work at a company in their trade during the day.

 Apprentices typically start their classroom hours in fall term once accepted in the program.
-These programs range from three to four years depending on the related instruction requirement for that trade.
+These programs range from two to four years depending on the requirements for that trade.
 After successful completion of the related instruction coursework and on-the-job hours, students have the opportunity to take the state licensure test for the journeyman card in their field.

 Types of degrees/certificates available through CCC: